Skip to Main Content

 • Once the student’s financial aid file is completed, verified (if necessary), and eligibility for standard state aid & federal Pell is determined, then the student may request loan funds in person, by phone, or via email.

-• Students wishing to receive loan funds for a new term and aid year will have to request loan funds each year prior to each respective term.
+• Students wishing to receive loan funds for a new term and aid year will have to request loan funds each year before each respective term.
+It is recommended that loan requests be submitted at least 3 weeks before the Tuition & Fee deadline to allow time for processing and the inevitable increase in processing workloads.

 • Student borrowers must complete the mandatory Entrance Counseling (EC) and the Master Promissory Note (MPN).
 It is also recommended and highly encouraged that the Annual Student Loan Acknowledgement be completed as well.
 The EC, MPN, and Annual Loan Acknowledgement may be completed online at the Student Aid site

-• The student must review and accept the Terms & Conditions of loan funds, then accept the offered loan funds.
+• After loan funds have been requested and offered on the student account, the student must review and accept the terms and conditions of loan funds.
+They will then be able to accept the offered loan funds.
 Both tasks may be completed through the MyGNTC account.
 Please view Utilizing MyGNTC for instructions on accepting loan funds.

 Important Notes

-Students must maintain enrollment in at least 6 credit hours (within his/her program of study and classes coded non-repeat) for each respective term they request & are approved for loan funds.
+Students must maintain enrollment in at least 6 credit hours (within his/her program of study and classes coded non-repeat) throughout the term for each respective term they request & are approved for loan funds.

 Public Service Loan Forgiveness: If employed by a U.S. federal, state, local, or tribal government or non-profit organization, you might be eligible for the Public Service Loan Forgiveness Program.